InesBafaluy/itertools/README.md

 # Itertools Library

 ## Purpose
-Perform a specific operation without the need for defining a full-fledged named function or writing endless for loops.
+The library contains a set of lambda functions, also called anonymous functions, that allow us to perform a specific operation without the need of defining a full-fledged named function or writing endless loops.

 ## Set of lambda functions :